pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 -   The First 100 Days of Integration

 ### Chapter 44: Strategic Partnerships
 We cannot build everything ourselves.
-This chapter explores how to leverage other people's assetsâ€”their distribution channels, technology, and customersâ€”to scale our own.
+This chapter explores how to leverage other people's assets—their distribution channels, technology, and customers—to scale our own.
 It covers the legal and operational structures for Joint Ventures, Strategic Alliances, and Channel Partnerships.

 **Key Topics:**
 -   Partner Selection & "Fit Matrix"